MossyAB/MossyPlates/README.md

  This is the code that is running the MossyPlate's Discord Bot!
  With this, you are able to host your own version of the bot with your own name and tweak the output of the bot.
- Any questions, message me on discord MossyAB#0853
+ Any questions, message me on discord MossyAB

  **Requirements**